Priest’s new assignment: Helping those he invalidly baptized

-2 of9 A parishioner arrives at St. Gregory Catholic Church, Thursday, Feb.
+2 of12 A parishioner arrives at St. Gregory Catholic Church, Thursday, Feb.
 24, 2022, in Phoenix for a baptism do-over.
 The Diocese of Phoenix estimates that thousands of baptisms are invalid by the incorrect phrasing used by the Rev. Andres Arango, who served in three parishes from September 2005 until his resignation Feb.
-1. Matt York/AP Show More Show Less 3 of9
+1. Matt York/AP Show More Show Less 3 of12

-5 of9 A parishioner arrives at St. Gregory Catholic Church, Thursday, Feb.
+5 of12 A parishioner arrives at St. Gregory Catholic Church, Thursday, Feb.
 24, 2022, in Phoenix for a baptism do-over.
 The Diocese of Phoenix estimates that thousands of baptisms are invalid by the incorrect phrasing used by the Rev. Andres Arango, who served in three parishes from September 2005 until his resignation Feb.
-1. Matt York/AP Show More Show Less 6 of9
+1. Matt York/AP Show More Show Less 6 of12

-8 of9 Parishioners arrive at St. Gregory Catholic Church, Thursday, Feb.
+8 of12 Parishioners arrive at St. Gregory Catholic Church, Thursday, Feb.
 24, 2022, in Phoenix for a baptism do-over.
 The Diocese of Phoenix estimates that thousands of baptisms are invalid by the incorrect phrasing used by the Rev. Andres Arango, who served in three parishes from September 2005 until his resignation Feb.
-1. Matt York/AP Show More Show Less
+1. Matt York/AP Show More Show Less 9 of12

+10 of12 This photo provided by Eliana Rosas shows Father Andrés Arango, left, at the baptism of Alysson Najera on June 20, 2009, at St. Jerome Catholic Church in Phoenix.
+The Diocese of Phoenix has estimated thousands of baptisms performed by Arango are presumed to be invalid because he used the incorrect wording on a subtle but key component of the Catholic initiation sacrament.
+Alysson Najera, now 13, was baptized again on Feb.
+24, 2022, at St. Gregory Church in Phoenix.
+(Courtesy Eliana Rosas via AP) Show More Show Less

+11 of12 This photo provided by Eliana Rosas shows Eliana Najera, left, and Father Andrés Arango, center, at the baptism of Najera's daughter, Alysson, on June 20, 2009, at St. Jerome Catholic Church in Phoenix.
+The Diocese of Phoenix has estimated thousands of baptisms performed by Arango are presumed to be invalid because he used the incorrect wording on a subtle but key component of the Catholic initiation sacrament.
+Alysson Najera, now 13, was baptized again on Feb.
+24, 2022, at St. Gregory Church in Phoenix.
+(Courtesy Eliana Rosas via AP) Show More Show Less

 PHOENIX (AP) — Families came one by one to the baptismal font in a Phoenix church where the Rev. Andrés Arango, whose baptisms up until last summer are presumed to be invalid, poured holy water over the heads of a dozen people in a do-over of the Catholic ritual.